spikedoanz/spikedoanz.github.io/content/noise-as-sin.md

 the cost of consuming memes is also collapsing.

-this isn't a strict science, so take whatever i say with a grain of salt. but there is a degree of 'difficulty' when it comes to what medium your memes came packaged in.
+there is a degree of 'difficulty' when it comes to what medium your memes came packaged in.

 books are hard to consume. audiobooks are a bit easier. videos are easier than that. and tiktoks are the easiest form we have right now.

 this means that the cost of consuming memes is also rapidly reaching 0.

-i can make a meme, post it on twitter, and have someone from Bangladesh (shoutouts to my followers from Bangladesh) see it within 60 seconds flat.
+i can make a meme, post it on twitter, and have someone from Bangladesh (shoutouts to my moots from bangladesh <3) see it within 60 seconds flat.

 this is insane.